MooersLab/pymolsnips/README.md

 This code can be applied to any molecular object in PyMOL's veiwport, not just RNA.

-If you are not ready to write PyMOL scripts, please consider using pymol shortcuts to enhance your productivity in PyMOL interactive sessions.
+If you are not ready to write PyMOL scripts, please consider using [PyMOL shortcuts](https://github.com/MooersLab/pymolshortcuts) to enhance your productivity in PyMOL interactive sessions.
+For example, the above ambient occlussion effect can be invoked at anytime by entering `AO` at the PyMOL prompt, if the pymolshortcuts.py file has been loaded.

 ## Application Description